Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 The cinematic theme fits the filmproducer Howard perfectly.

 "Sterling" and "Sands" both start on "S".
-Well the meaning of sterling is
+Well the meaning of "sterling" is

 connected to money and silver, which fits well with the wealthy character Howard.